Ranking nodes in bipartite systems with a non-linear iterative map: Results

 The condensation of a few scores to positive values seems to be related to the good performance in finding the extinction area.
-This is shown by \FIG{fig:pht}c, where the transition exponent, computed according to the procedure described in \SM{4}, is plotted as a function of the exponent that maximizes the extinction area $\gamma_{EA}$.
-Combining this this empirical observation with \EQ{eq:gamma_c_bound}, we can derive the following bound:
+This is shown by \FIG{fig:pht}c, where the transition exponent, computed according to the procedure described in \SM{4}, is plotted as a function of the exponent that maximizes the extinction area $\gamma_{EA}$, which is always located in the condensation phase.
+Combining this empirical observation with \EQ{eq:gamma_c_bound}, we can derive the following bound: